GemFire Image Search

 Starting GemFire

-• Download the VMware GemFire Vector Database extension from the Tanzu Network and put the .gfm file into the GemFire extensions directory.
+• Download the VMware GemFire Vector Database extension from the Broadcom Support Portal and put the .gfm file into the GemFire extensions directory.

 • Start a GemFire Shell (gfsh)